 GLOBAL DEVELOPMENT & CONSERVATION: While the conditions in Cambodia inspired Jolie to use her status to raise awareness for the plight of refugees, she also got involved on a more personal level, deciding to adopt a Cambodian child.
 Much of her work in global development and conservation was born from this decision; she initially purchased a house in Cambodia to connect her son with his cultural heritage.
 When she discovered that poachers were threatening endangered animals in the wild areas adjacent to her home, she added 100,000 acres to the 100 acres she’d initially bought, and turned it into a wildlife preserve, hiring rangers to keep out the poachers.
 After visiting a Millennium Village in Western Kenya in 2005, she decided to create the first Millennium Village Project in Asia, dubbed the Maddox Jolie-Pitt Project.
 Connecting previously isolated villages, and building schools and factories, she has helped employ more than 6,000 Cambodians.
 (See a good description of the Maddox-Jolie Project's activities during a recent year near the end of the 2013 990 filed by the Jolie-Pitt Foundation.)
 Jolie has also been known to fund conservation efforts in places like Namibia.

-HEALTH: In honor of two of their children, Jolie and Pitt have established health centers in Cambodia and Ethiopia to treat children with AIDS and tuberculosis.
+HEALTH: In honor of two of their children, Jolie and Pitt established health centers in Cambodia and Ethiopia to treat children with AIDS and tuberculosis.
 In addition, Jolie is well-known for having a double mastectomy after testing positive for a gene mutation that makes her highly susceptible to the aggressive forms of breast and ovarian cancer that killed her mother, grandmother, and aunt.
 She has spoken out about the importance of genetic testing, and hopes her efforts will result in more widely available, and cost-effective testing methods.
-To this end, she’s worked with Fran Drescher’s Cancer Schmancer Movement.
+To this end, she has worked with Fran Drescher’s Cancer Schmancer Movement.

 ℅ Foundation Source